 Source:Government of the Republic of Malawi (Lilongwe)

-Five years ago (2014-05-19), Malawi's Secretary to the Minister of Local Government and Rural Development, Kester Kaphaizi, had similarly announced that the government of Malawi would not declare Tuesday, May 20, 2014, as a one-off non-working public holiday in Malawi, despite it being Election Day.
+Malawi's Secretary to the Minister of Local Government and Rural Development, Kester Kaphaizi, has announced that the government of Malawi had not declared Tuesday, May 20, 2014, as another one-off non-working public holiday in Malawi, despite it being Election Day.

-However, five years before that (2009-05-17 and 2009-05-17), Malawi's then Minister of Local Government and Rural Development, Patrick Kabambe, had announced that the government of Malawi had declared Tuesday, May 19, 2009, a public holiday on the occasion of that year's Parliamentary and Presidential Elections.
+Five years ago (2009-05-17), Malawi's then Minister of Local Government and Rural Development, Patrick Kabambe, had announced that the government of Malawi had declared Tuesday, May 19, 2009, a public holiday on the occasion of that year's Parliamentary and Presidential Elections.

 Links and References

-Below are links to the news stories referred to in the above "Malawi Rules-Out May 21 Public Holiday" news story, as well as links to subsequents news stories which refer to the present news story.
+Below are links to the news stories referred to in the above "Malawi May 20 Public Holiday Ruled-Out" news story, as well as links to subsequents news stories which refer to the present news story.